Maintaining a Familiarly Feverish Pace

 He’d glimpsed yet more legal issues while serving on the board of Variety – The Children’s Charity of Greater Philadelphia, a non-profit organization that serves disabled children and youth.

-Dan chose to enroll in Drexel Law’s inaugural Fast Forward class, which would satisfy his twin goals of earning a JD and doing so in two years’ time.
+Dan chose to enroll in the Kline School of Law’s inaugural Fast Forward class, which would satisfy his twin goals of earning a JD and doing so in two years’ time.

 “I liked the prospect of graduating before my 31st birthday,” he said.
 “A year really does make a difference.”